Freedom House Museum

 Franklin and Armfield began to withdraw from trading in the late 1830s and by 1858, their old slave pen operated as Price, Birch, and Co.
 Abandoned at the start of the Civil War, the building then served as a Union jail.

-Today the building is owned by the Northern Virginia Urban League, which opened the Freedom House Museum in 2008 to educate visitors about slavery.
+Today the building is owned by the City of Alexandria.
+The former owner, the Northern Virginia Urban League, opened the Freedom House Museum in 2008 to educate visitors about slavery.
 The building is dedicated to Rev. Lewis Henry Bailey—a former slave who was sold through the slave pen to a family in Texas.
 Freed in 1863, he walked back to Alexandria and founded several churches and schools in Virginia, still in existence today.

 Where to Find This Sign